stevetab03/powerbi-dax-patterns/demo/analysis/ANALYSIS.md

 ![Term Structure](images/02_term_structure.png)

-A line chart with two series — WTI spot price and front-month futures price — plotted against a user-controlled date range.
-The same `[EventMarker]` series annotates events within the selected window.
-An average basis KPI card summarizes the mean spread for the period in view.
+A line chart with two series — WTI spot price and front-month futures price — plotted over the full sample (January 2020 – April 2026).
+The [EventMarker] series annotates five disruption events as red markers directly on the chart.
+An average basis KPI card shows the mean spread across the entire period.

 **What the results show:**

-The most important observation on this page is how *closely* the two series track.
-For most of the sample they are nearly indistinguishable at chart scale — the market maintained tight convergence discipline with basis oscillating within a few cents most trading days.
-This visual demonstrates that the theoretical convergence mechanism is intact for routine periods.
+The dominant visual story is how closely the two series track across six years — for most of the sample they are nearly indistinguishable at chart scale.
+The market maintained tight convergence discipline with basis oscillating within cents most trading days.
+This confirms that the theoretical convergence mechanism is intact for routine periods.

-The 2026 window tells the opposite story.
-Zoomed into January–April 2026, the two lines diverge visibly and persistently.
-Spot prices consistently ran $0.50–$1.80 above front-month futures, a classic backwardation structure where physical scarcity drives spot above the forward curve.
-The average basis for this window reads approximately −$0.54, meaning spot was on average $0.54 above front-month — a sustained inversion of the normal contango relationship.

-The US-Iran Ceasefire event on April 6 is visible as a red marker near the top right of the chart.
-At that point spot was at $114 and front-month at $112.40, a $1.60 basis — the widest reading in the entire 2026 escalation sequence, counterintuitively occurring on the de-escalation event.
-This is because the ceasefire announcement triggered an immediate futures rally (the market pricing in resumed supply) faster than spot adjusted, momentarily widening the spread before convergence resumed.
+Four regime breaks stand out visually.
+The WTI Negative Price event (April 2020) is the most dramatic — spot collapsed below zero while front-month remained positive, producing the largest visible divergence in the entire sample.
+The WTI $130 Peak (March 2022) shows spot briefly surging above front-month during the Ukraine-driven supply shock, then rapidly mean-reverting as the physical tightness resolved.
+The Hamas Attack (October 2023) produced a moderate but visible spike with quick normalization.
+The US-Iran Ceasefire (April 2026) marks the right edge of the chart — spot at $114 running above front-month at $112.40, a ($1.60) basis at the tail of a sustained 2026 backwardation regime.

+The average basis of ($0.32) across the full sample confirms a persistent but modest backwardation structure — spot traded on average $0.32 above front-month over six years, consistent with a market that periodically experiences physical scarcity episodes but maintains convergence discipline between them.

 **Design note:**

-The date slicer on this page is scoped locally and does not propagate to other pages.
-This is intentional — Page 2 is an exploratory zoom tool while Pages 3 and 4 summarize the full sample.
-Managing filter scope at the page level rather than the report level is a deliberate architectural choice documented in the data model.
+The date slicer on this page can be scoped locally to zoom into specific windows — the 2026 escalation sequence in particular reveals the intraday divergence structure between spot and futures that is compressed at full-sample scale.
+Managing filter scope at the page level rather than the report level is a deliberate architectural choice, keeping Pages 3 and 4 anchored to the full sample while Page 2 serves as an exploratory zoom tool.

 ---